BigBoss320/Auto-CONFIG.JSON-for-SSBU/README.md

 2) Run "AutoConfig UI" with Python previously installed

 3) Choose your desired slot (from 0 to 7) or Extra slot (from 8 to 99)
-\nPS: Extra slots are only compatible with Arcropolis 3.6.0 and later
+   - PS: Extra slots are only compatible with Arcropolis 3.6.0 and later

 4) Select the ROOT directory of the mod folder